davebenson/doom4-walkthrough/README.md

 After completing the fight, exit at the top of the room, on the opposite side as the entrance.

 ## Mission 3:  End of Mission
-You come into a hall with Elite Guard #3 propped up on the left side.
+You come into a hall with ELITE GUARD 3.3 propped up on the left side.

 Open the Shutters (interact with the screen), to watch a cut-scene with Olivia Pierce.